 51. A metal roof can easily help save as much as 25% off of your annual home energy bill, and help reduce your building’s overall energy waste.
 In fact, according to a US independent report by the Oak Ridge National Laboratory “2008 ACEEE Summer Study on Energy Efficiency in Buildings“, homeowners can save up to 40% in home cooling costs in the summer, and 10-15% in home heating costs, based on a strapping system of 4 inches between the plywood and the metal on top.

-52. A metal roof has a cool reflective surface, which reflects solar heat back into the atmosphere, rather than absorbing it inside a home or a building.
+52. A metal roof has a cool reflective surface, which reflects solar heat back into the atmosphere, rather than absorbing and transferring it inside a home or a building.

 53. Copper and zinc are the least energy efficient types of metal roofing.
 Due to darker colors and thicker gauge of metal, they absorb and store a lot of heat.
 However, they are still much “cooler” than asphalt shingles.